Synthetic areas spread in two-dimensional Superconducting Quantum Interference Filter Arrays: Synthetic area spread

-To explore this result we study different devices, \textbf{without losing any generality}, most of the results discussed in this works are for the case where only $I^b_{N/2+1}$ is $\neq$ 0; also called central bias limit and without any forms of noise included into the model.
-Initially, a small device consisting of six SQUID loops and containing two columns and three rows is numerically considered.
+To explore this result we study different devices.
+Without loss of generality, most of the results discussed in this work are for the case where only $I^b_{N/2+1}$ is $\neq$ 0, also called the central bias limit, and without any forms of noise included into the model.
+The inductances used within the following theoretical simulations were obtained via commercial products such as InductEx, chosen to match the experimental parameters outlined in Appendix~\ref{sec::Methods}.
+Initially, a small device consisting of six SQUID loops distributed in two columns and three rows is numerically considered.
 In Fig.~\ref{fig::SimData2}.a), we plot the time-averaged voltage for this array when every loop area is the same size.
-This is a well-know results; the response is characteristically periodic as there is no interference induced by the different SQUID loops~\cite{oppenlanderTwoDimensionalSuperconducting2003}.
+This is a well-known result; the response is characteristically periodic as the SQUID loops interfere coherently~\cite{oppenlanderTwoDimensionalSuperconducting2003}.